 AAdvantage Million Miler program

-The Million Miler program is designed to award extended benefits to anyone who's been flying long enough to accumulate one million miles flown.
-For this, AA bases mileage earned towards Million Miler status on distance flown on AA-marketed flights (butt-in-seat miles) and base miles earned on qualifying partner flights.
+The Million Miler program is designed to award extended benefits to anyone who's been flying long enough to accumulate one million miles flown in their lifetime.
+For this, AA calculates progress based on distance flown on AA-marketed flights (commonly known as “butt-in-seat miles”) and base miles earned on qualifying partner flights.

 Here's what you can expect when reaching these beautifully round numbers:

-- 2,000,000 miles — AAdvantage Platinum status for the lifetime of the account and four Systemwide Upgrades
+- 2,000,000 miles: Lifetime AAdvantage Platinum status and four Systemwide Upgrades

 AAdvantage Concierge Key